anaxisa/anaxisa.github.io/README.md

-# Anayancy Ramos
+# Description
-Independent Study/Senior Research Project Fall 2018

-A citation analysis tool that will apply graph theory measures to quantify "important" articles within the Cancer Publication Portal tool.
+A citation analysis tool is proposed that will apply graph theory measures to quantify "important" articles within the Cancer Publication Portal (CPP) tool.